NVS-SK/AI-Representative/docs/prd.md

 ### User Settings and Profile Management
 - Users can update their profile details.
-- Users can manage preferences (e.g., voice on/off, notification settings).
+- Manage preferences (e.g., voice on/off, notification settings).
 - Users can delete their account and associated data.